DOritiPoliTO/Escape-Room/README.md

 ## Description

-In this videogame, you have to solve some very simple puzzles in order to find the key and escape the castle room you are in.
+In this videogame, developed for the Computer Graphics course at Politecnico of Torino, you have to solve some very simple puzzles in order to find the key and escape the room you are in.

 [Video](https://www.youtube.com/watch?v=IKH6xkf1tJQ)